Eyosiyasshisema/PoCD-compiler-project/README.md

-# PoCD-compiler-project
+# PoCD-compiler-and-system-component-design-project
-this a compiler project done by AASTU 4th year software engineering students
+this a compiler and scd project done by AASTU 4th year software engineering students